History Files

 1691

 Due to the threat of French encroachment from Louisiana, New Spain establishes its first presence in Texas, although these early missions quickly fail.
-King William's War (1690-1697) sees Acadia captured by the British, but it is returned as part of the peace settlement.
+King William's War (1690-1697) sees Acadia captured by the English, but it is returned as part of the peace settlement.

 1698 - 1703

-Louis-Hector de Calliere
+Louis-Hector de Callière

-Governor of Montreal (1684-1698).
+Former governor of Montreal (1684-1698).
+Died in office.

 1699